shesgottadevelopit/lemonade-wp/README.md

 ## Lemonade Wordpress Starter Theme
 Based on [Automattic's underscores](http://underscores.me/) starter Theme

-**Updated on Friday 3/24/17**

 This is a work in progress!
 _I will continue to refine this starter until it fits my general needs._

-Components
+Theme Directory Structure
 - Singular.php can be used to replace single.php and page.php, reducing the number of pages used in the theme
-- Partials contain blocks of reusable code that is called into each template file
+- Partials contain blocks of reusable code that is called into each template file.
-- Component files beginning with `_` have not been formatted to clear the slate
 - Functions.php includes google fonts enqueue scripts
+- Components include various template pages that can be added to the theme to enhance and build on the minimal original components
 ---

 Renaming (instructions snatched from underscores.me)